azdavis/azdavis.net/posts/en/define-pl-04.md

 Sums and products are [duals][].

-To construct a pair, one must provide a value of both types.
-Then, when using a pair, one may get out either type.
+To construct a pair of two types, one must provide a value of both types.
+Then, when using a pair, one may get out either one of the two types.

-To construct an either, one may provide a value of either type.
+To construct an either of two types, one may provide a value of either one of the two types.
 Then, when using an either, one must handle both types.

 ## Conclusion